marcwiest/primera/README.md

 **5th** Open your terminal and `cd` into the theme's folder.
 There you run `sudo npm install` and enter you computers admin password to install all node modules.

-Now just can run any of the following gulp commands.
+_Now you can run any of the following gulp commands._

 ## Gulp Commands